 This is referred to as mechanical digestion—physically crushing food into smaller chunks.

-At the same time, salivary glands present in our mouth secrete saliva—a watery liquid containing various enzymes.
+At the same time, salivary glands present in our mouth secrete saliva—a watery liquid containing a host of enzymes.
 Enzymes are proteins that speed up a given reaction.
 The saliva contains amylase, which breaks down carbohydrates, as well as lingual lipase, which goes to work on fats.

 The combination of chewing and saliva turn the food in our mouths into a pasty ball called the bolus.
 We swallow the bolus, which travels down our food pipe, or esophagus, to the pouch of acid we know as our stomach.